tianheng-ling/Smatable/data/README.md

 ####  Data Splits

-We adopt the three evaluation protocols from the original paper:
+We adopt the three evaluation protocols from the original paper.
+The specific session assignments for each split are defined in [`get_data.py`](./get_data.py).

 1. **Per-Subject (PS)**
    Each target (person/table) is split independently: 6 sessions for training, 3 for testing.